-The HP StorageWorks Disaster Tolerant Solution for mySAP Business Suite on EVA with Oracle or SQL Server for Windows enhances the high-availability features of various operating system platforms with the disaster tolerant capabilities of Continuous Access EVA, maintaining high-application performance with respect to the distance between the two sites.
+The HP StorageWorks Disaster Tolerant Solution for mySAP Business Suite on EVA (Oracle 8i and 9i) enhances the high-availability features of various OS platforms with the disaster tolerant capabilities of Continuous Access, maintaining high-application performance with respect to the distance between the two sites.
 The Continuous Access overhead in the described SAP-specific workload can be neglected in a zero-latency SAN, but must be taken into account as the distance between the sites increases.